rebeccajohnson88/PPOL564_datascience1_fall22/mini_book/docs/sip_finalproject.md

 ## Project motivation

 The START (Systemic, Therapeutic, Assessment, Resources, and Treatment) model at the University of New Hampshire is a comprehensive model of service supporting the optimization of independence, treatment, and community living for individuals with intellectual/developmental disabilities (IDD) and mental health needs.
+Here is a website with more information about their work: [The Center for Start Services](https://centerforstartservices.org/)

-## Research process and possible broad research questions:
+## Data process and possible broad questions:

 ### 1. COVID-19 and changes in suicidal ideation: